autonomys/subspace-docs/versioned_docs/version-latest/learn/monitoring.md

 ### Monitoring Infrastructure

-**Infrastructure Setup Overview:**

-1) Commence by installing and configuring metrics exporters, such as Node Exporter, on the servers earmarked for monitoring.
-Occasionally, Prometheus compatible endpoints are integrated into application code to reveal metrics at `<host>/metrics`, facilitating the monitoring of specific applications (e.g. Subspace node leverages this functionality).
+1) Commence by installing and configuring metric exporters like Node Exporter on servers intended for monitoring.
+Additionally, developers sometimes integrate Prometheus libraries into their application code to expose metrics through endpoints, enabling the monitoring of specific applications.
+For instance, the Subspace node utilizes this functionality.
 No alterations are necessary in the exporter configuration files on these servers; the default configurations suffice.

 2) Configure Prometheus to collect data from Node Exporter by specifying settings in the `prometheus.yml` file, often found in `/etc/prometheus`.
 This file defines remote server addresses where exporters operate as scraping targets for Prometheus to retrieve metrics.
 Exporters make metrics available via HTTP, accessible through HTTP requests to the `/metrics` endpoint.
 For Node Exporter, this communication occurs over port 9090 by default.